PyMVPA/PyMVPA/doc/source/glossary.rst

     the given domain.

   Label
-    A label associates each :term:`sample` in the :term:`dataset` with a certain category, experimental condition or, in case of a regression problem, with some metric variable.
-The label therefore defines the model that a classifier has to learn.
-The labels also provide the "true" model value when computing classifier errors.
+    A label is a special case of a :term:`target` for specifying descrete categories of :term:`samples` in a classification analyses.

   Machine Learning
     A field of Computer Science that aims at constructing methods, such